thecreazy/ci-templates/README.md

   - remote: 'https://raw.githubusercontent.com/jobtome-labs/ci-templates/v1.1.0/test-unit.yml'
 ```

-will import the code from an external repository; notice ref and filename are embedded into the URL
+will import the code from an external repository; notice ref and filename are embedded into the URL.

+**Throughout the readme, the tag section will be a placeholder**.

 ## Linting